Kruft

-Kruft is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.
+Kruft (/de/) is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.

 It is home to Laach Castle, a burgstall and former spur castle by the Laacher See lake.

 Transport

-The Cross Eifel Railway has a station in Kruft which served by line RB23 (Limburg - Diez - Bad Ems - Koblenz - Andernach - Mayen) as well RB38 (Andernach - Mayen - Kaisersesch).
+The Cross Eifel Railway has a station in Kruft which served by line RB23 (Limburg - Diez - Bad Ems - Koblenz - Andernach - Mayen) as well RB38 (Andernach - Mayen - Kaisersesch), both operated by section Lahn-Eifel-Bahn of Deutsche Bahn.

+Kruft is located in the zone number 324 of the transport association VRM.